falcondb/MyNotes/Linux/Linux-container/Namespaces.md

 ip netns add netns1
 ```
 When the ip tool creates a network namespace, it will create a bind mount for it under ```/var/run/netns```

+There are several ways to connect the namespace to the internet if that is desired.
+A bridge can be created in the root namespace and the veth device from netns1.
+Alternatively, IP forwarding coupled with network address translation (NAT) could be configured in the root namespace.

+Non-root processes that are assigned to a namespace only have access to the networking devices and configuration that have been set up in that namespace—root can add new devices and configure them.

 [Linux Man IP netns](http://man7.org/linux/man-pages/man8/ip-netns.8.html) for more details